-- o Globally, the marine environment is generally far behind the evidence levels of that on land, particularly in offshore areas, mainly due to scale and cost. - Sensitivities surround data that has been gathered by industry, and some data are not available for use for advice and management purposes.
-Often these data become available eventually, but not in time to inform management decisions.
+- Globally, the marine environment is generally far behind the evidence levels of that on land, particularly in offshore areas, mainly due to scale and cost. - Sensitivities surround data that has been gathered by industry, and some data are not available for use for advice and management purposes.
+Often, these data become available eventually, but may not be available in time to inform management decisions.